cherrynoize/dotfiles/.github/README.md

 mv -n dotfiles/.* ~
 ```

 should generally work.
-Please note that I've added the `-n`
+Please note that the `-n`
-no-clobber flag in `mv` commands, meaning existing files won't
+(no-clobber) flag in `mv` commands means that existing files won't
 be replaced and you should manually take care of that.

 You also need to run